portlandcodeschool/frontend-freelancer/week02/week02_plan.md

 0. Report your hours and progress on the assignments to Nìm and Al by Sunday night.

+0. Explore the resources given below.
+Even if you don't understand why these are needed, at least you'll get an idea of the diversity of tools.

 0. Earn the next two badges in the [Treehouse Web Design Track](http://teamtreehouse.com/tracks/web-design).
 These are part of the "Build a Simple Website" course.
 If you've already dones so, great!
 If you've covered this material before, just take the quizzes.
 Otherwise, watch the screencasts and take the quizzes.
 Note: We will not use "Launching the Website" at this time.
 	* Creating a Website Structure
 	* Styling Content